 Did I already tell you that Montreal can feel really Parisian at times?

-This time they decided to follow the successful concept of Paris and build a beach in the city, because why not?
-It is 5 CAD to rent an umbrella and it can be really fun during a sunny day!
+This time they decided to follow the successful concept in Paris and build a beach in the city, because why not?
+It is 5 CAD to rent an umbrella and it can be really fun on a sunny day!